aeecleclair/Hyperion/README.md

 ### The `.env` file

-The `.env` contains environment variables which can to be accessed by the OS or by other services, such as the database.
+The `.env` contains environment variables which can be accessed by the OS to convey them to other services that need them, such as the database.

 #### With SQLite